 Property Meaning Name An arbitrary name for the synchronization step.
 The name must be unique within a synchronization workflow.
 Mapping Select the mapping to be processed by the synchronization step.
-Synchronization in direction Select the direction in which synchronization should take place. ne direction of synchronization is defined in the orkflow. or more information, see Properties of a orkflow on page 95. ne Identity Manager is the primary system for vnchronization. ne target system is the primary system for unchronization.
-Revision filtering an be used to limit synchronization to just the modified since the last synchronization.
+Synchronization in direction Select the direction in which synchronization should take place. ne direction of synchronization is defined in the orkflow. or more information, see Properties of a orkflow on page 95. ne Identity Manager is the primary system for vnchronization.
+One Identity The target system is the primary system for Manager synchronization.
+Revision filtering The revision filtering can be used to limit synchronization to just the objects that have been modified since the last synchronization.
 For more information, see How does revision filtering work? on page 42.
-Use workflow template The desired behavior is specified with the workflow.
+Use workflow The desired behavior is specified with the template workflow.
 Use revision filter Only modified object are synchronized.
-Do not use revision filter All objects are synchronized.
-Exception handling Specify whether synchronization should be continued if an error occurs during processing of synchronization objects (adding, deleting, updating, and reloading objects).
-Object processing is continued using the next object; the error is logged. lization, you can stop synchronization if an error essing of synchronization objects.
-In this case, tion objects are processed.
-NOTE: This property does not affect configuration, network, general synchronization errors (for example, if it is not possessoresolve a reference).
-The effectiveness of this property depethe actual error, error position, the target system, and the imentation of the target system connectors.
+Do not use revision All objects are synchronized. filter Exception handling Specify whether synchronization should be continued if an error occurs during processing of synchronization objects (adding, deleting, updating, and reloading objects).
+Object processing is continued using the next object; the error is logged.
+To optimize error localization, you can stop synchronization if an erro occurs during the processing of synchronization objects.
+In this case, no further synchronization objects are processed.
+NOTE: This property does not affect configuration, network, or general synchronization errors (for example, if it is not possible to resolve a reference).
+The effectiveness of this property depends on the actual error, error position, the target system, and the implementation of the target system connectors.

 Property Meaning Use workflow template The desired behavior is specified with the workflow.
 Continue on error Processing is continued with the next object.
 Errors are logged.
 This option should be used for productive systems.
 Break on error The entire synchronization is stopped.
 This option should only be used to find errors, for example in going live processes.
-Data import system and changes are immediately provisioned in the primary system.
-Do not set this option if the synchronization step synchronizes a primary system.
-For more information, see Synchronizing user data with different systems on page 54.
+Data import Set this option if the synchronization step synchronizes a second system and changes are immediately provisioned in the primary system. ption if the synchronization step synchronizes a For more information, see Synchronizing user data with different systems on page 54.
 Description Text field for ad ditional explanation.
 Disabled If this option is set, the synchronization step is not synchronized.